Python-PyQt/PyQt6-Docs/descriptions/QtCore/QTextBoundaryFinder-BoundaryReasons-StartOfItem-v.rst

     :status: todo
     :value: 0x20
     :realname: QTextBoundaryFinder::BoundaryReason::StartOfItem
-    :digest: d60555abd86e7bc7d18d20735775703c
+    :digest: d0ad65193b92bbeb695913a68bb34946

-Since 5.0.
 The boundary finder is at the start of a grapheme, a word, a sentence, or a line.